We cut energy output in our Ipswich office by 29%

 - Installed an array with 80 kWp (peak kilowatt) capacity in March 2019

-- During the summer, solar PV provided up to 30% of office’s consumption requirements
+- During the summer, solar PV provided up to 30% of the office’s consumption requirements

-- Office now uses this as its main power source during peak times (4.00pm-7.00pm), helping to avoid the highest energy costs
+- The office now uses this as its main power source during peak times (4pm-7pm), helping to avoid the highest energy costs

-- The system is a contingency measure, so the office can keep operating without interruption in the event of a power cut
+- The office can keep operating without interruption in the event of a power cut

 LED lighting upgrade

-- The lower power LEDs use one third of the energy per bulb for the same light output as the halogen lighting previously in place
+- The LEDs use one third of the energy per bulb for the same light output as the halogen lighting previously in place

 - Switching to LEDs has reduced daily electricity consumption by over 10%, saving 17 tonnes of CO2e (carbon dioxide emissions)